How to Make Sausage: Influencing Public Policy in New York State

 You Don't Know What You Don't Know: Challenges of Doing Business in New York State

 Doing business in New York - are the state laws on doing business in New York friendly, frustrating or just confusing?
 This panel discusses some examples of the unintended consequences of some New York laws and regulations on the ability to do business in New York.
-And then they will host a quiz on just how much you know (or don't know!) about doing business in New York.
+And then they host a quiz on just how much you know (or don't know!) about doing business in New York.

 Questions addressed include: